 The Ryzen 3 3100 goes in and out of stock frequently and is currently a lot more expensive than the i3-10100F.
 So, while both of these processors will serve you well, at the moment, the i3-10100F is the option we prefer due to its availability.

 In the past, we’ve been able to fit a much more powerful GPU into the $500 build.
-However, with the GPU shortage and rising inflation, the GTX 1050 Ti is currently the only video card option that makes sense.
+However, with higher GPU prices, the RX 6500 XT is currently the only video card option that makes sense.

 You could forego a dedicated graphics card altogether and opt for one of AMD’s newer APUs (namely, the Ryzen 5 5400G).
 The cost would be similar and, while you might not get as much overall GPU performance right now, you would be setup well to upgrade in the future, because all you would need to do is add a higher-end graphics card.

 We opted for the i3-10100F/RX 6500 XT combo, though, as it will offer more performance now.

 Even when cryptocurrency miners aren’t driving up graphics card prices and memory doesn’t cost an arm and a leg to buy, individual PC hardware prices fluctuate on a daily basis.